oreo0725/testing-show-case/js-tennis-game/README.md

 # Tennins Game (function incompleted)

-a js demo project to show TDD steps for implement the [TennisGame dojo](http://codingdojo.org/kata/Tennis/)
+a js demo project to show TDD steps for implement the [TennisGame dojo](http://codingdojo.org/kata/Tennis/).

+** This is not code-completed and function-completed **

 ## How to run
 1. install `node`